codemaster05330/timoanttila/content/blog/wordpress-smtp.md

 define('SMTP_DEBUG', 0); // Debugging purposes only
 ```

 You must also edit the corresponding information in the `functions.php` file in addition to the `wp-config.php` file.
-This file can be found in the WordPress website's Themes: the file can be edited from the WordPress dashboard by going to `Appearance > Theme Editor`.
+This file can be found in the WordPress website's Themes: the file can be edited from the WordPress dashboard by going to `Appearance > Theme Editor` (`/wp-content/themes/<yourtheme>/functions.php`).

 ```PHP
 add_action( 'phpmailer_init', 'phpmailer_smtp' );